datanav/docs/technical/keap-membercare.rst

 Keap to MemberCare Dataflow
 ===========================

-Generated: 2024-09-11 07:46:45
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Keap to MemberCare.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Keap Companies to Membercare Companies
+Keap Companies to MemberCare Companies
 --------------------------------------
-Every Keap Companies will be synchronized with a Membercare Companies.
+Every Keap Companies will be synchronized with a MemberCare Companies.

-Once a link between a Keap Companies and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Companies and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Companies and a Membercare Companies:
+The following properties are synchronized between a Keap Companies and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Keap Companies Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - company_name
      - companyName
      - "string"

-Keap Contacts to Membercare Persons
+Keap Contacts to MemberCare Persons
 -----------------------------------
-Every Keap Contacts will be synchronized with a Membercare Persons.
+Every Keap Contacts will be synchronized with a MemberCare Persons.

-Once a link between a Keap Contacts and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Keap Contacts and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Keap Contacts and a Membercare Persons:
+The following properties are synchronized between a Keap Contacts and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Keap Contacts Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - birthday
      - birthDate
      - "string"